Configuration and Setup

 10 gigabit Ethernet (10GbE) - A 10 Gbps Ethernet connection can be used to connect workstations directly, or in conjunction with the proper Ethernet switch to offer connectivity to multiple clients, or as an aggregate connection for multiple clients.
 This may be copper or optical Ethernet.

-25/50 gigabit Ethernet (25GbE, 50GbE) - These adapters are optical-only, use specific cables/transceivers, and may require additional switch configuration.
+25/50/100 gigabit Ethernet (25GbE, 50GbE, 100GbE) - These adapters are optical-only, use specific cables/transceivers, and generally require additional switch configuration.

 Warning